Hamilton Lie algebroids over Dirac structures and sigma models: Physical models

-which is $(\rho+\nabla \mu)(e)$ is an element of a Dirac structure.
-It is equivalent to the condition (D2) in the definition of a momentum section over the Dirac structure. \eqref{bou14} is equivalent to \eqref{D03} under the condition (D2), which is equal to Equation \eqref{bou12}.
-Thus we obtain conditions (D2) and (D3) in the definition of a Hamilton Lie algebroid as the boundary condition of the GDSM \eqref{bGDSM}. \begin{proposition} We consider a sigma model given by the action functional \eqref{bGDSM}, the GDSM with boundary, Then, the action functional is gauge invariant iff the boundary has a Hamiltonian Lie algebroid structure over a Dirac structure.
-The section $\mu$ in the boundary term is a momentum section. \end{proposition}
+This implies that $(\rho+\nabla \mu)(e)$ is an element of a Dirac structure, which is equivalent to condition (D2) in the definition of a momentum section over the Dirac structure.
+Furthremore, Eq.~\eqref{bou14} is equivalent to Eq.~\eqref{D03} under condition (D2), which is identical to Eq.~\eqref{bou12}.
+Thus, we obtain conditions (D2) and (D3) in the definition of a Hamilton Lie algebroid as the boundary condition of the GDSM \eqref{bGDSM}. \begin{proposition} Consider a sigma model given by the action functional \eqref{bGDSM}, i.e., the GDSM with boundary.
+Then, under the assumption in Theorem \ref{GDcondition2}, namely $R = 0, \baS = 0$, ${}^A g = 0$ and (D1), the action functional is gauge invariant if the boundary has a Hamiltonian Lie algebroid structure over a Dirac structure.
+The section $\mu$ in the boundary term is a momentum section. \end{proposition} If the Dirac structure is $L= L_{\pi}$, i.e., it is induced from a Poisson structure, we set $V = (\pi^{\sharp} \circ X)(Z)$ in the GDSM with boundary \eqref{bGDSM}.
+Then, the action functional then reduces to that of the GPSM with boundary \eqref{actionb}.